en de

 Image credit: Frankie Gallo Cha Cha Cha Barcelona

-A restaurant with the name Frankie Gallo Cha Cha Cha, must be cool – and yes it is.
-The funky, cool pizza place opened the doors in May 2017 and quickly became a foodie and trendsetter place.
+A restaurant with the name Frankie Gallo Cha Cha Cha must be cool — and it certainly is.
+This funky, cool pizza place opened its doors in May 2017 and quickly became a hotspot for foodies and trendsetters.

-In the meantime there are two locations in Barcelona.
-Both are dedicated to high quality ingredients, stone milled flours and dough resting times of 72 hours.
-The menu features pizza, pasta and typical Italian desserts.
+There are now two locations in Barcelona.
+Both are dedicated to high-quality ingredients, stone-milled flours, and a dough-resting time of 72 hours.
+The menu features pizza, pasta, and typical Italian desserts.

 Tip #12: Nine